Prash28/Todos_v2.0/README.md

 # Next Steps:

 1. Remove certain bugs which were found.
+2. Add styling to certain elements.
-2. Add a Light/Dark theme.
+3. Add a Light/Dark theme.
-3. Add a search bar to filter out tasks.
+4. Add a search bar to filter out tasks.
-4. Add an input container for description.
+5. Add an input container for description.
-5. Add pagination feature in case the number of tasks go above a certain threshold.
+6. Add pagination feature in case the number of tasks go above a certain threshold.
-6. Ability to filter the tasks according to their priority or status.
+7. Ability to filter the tasks according to their priority or status.
-7. Add a login feature.
+8. Add a login feature.